getgud-io/getgud-docs/1-Integrations/Unity/unity-integration.md

      pitch = -pitch;
     ```

 11. Send [other SDK commands](https://github.com/getgud-io/getgud-docs/blob/main/sdk-commands.md) in a similar way according to your needs.
+12. Test the integration
+   - Observe the `logs.txt` to ensure that the client and server are communicating correctly.
+   - Verify that actions are being sent to Getgud.io's cloud using dashboard.